Bylaws of the Ridgecrest Neighborhood Association

 An effort will be made to notify the Ridgecrest community with information regarding issues that will require a vote, prior to a general membership meeting at which the vote will be called.
 Sufficient notification may include posting on the RNA website prior to the meeting, or a mailing to the membership list, and two physical public postings within the Ridgecrest Neighborhood.

 No dues will be assessed unless voted on and approved by the majority of the general membership in attendance, at the Annual Election and Business meeting in May, however voluntary donations are accepted and fund raising events may occur.

 SECTION 2: AMENDMENTS

 Any member may propose a written amendment to the bylaws to the Board.
 Before the amendment can be submitted for consideration by the membership, it must be approved by the Board.
-Any amendment(s) must be submitted to the Executive Board prior to the Board of Directors meeting which proceeds the next Annual Election and Business meeting by 60 days.
+Any amendment(s) must be submitted to the Executive Board prior to the Board of Directors meeting which precedes the next Annual Election and Business meeting by 60 days.
 After review, the Board will present the amendment(s), to be voted upon at the next Annual Election and Business meeting in May.

 SECTION 3: AMENDMENT ADOPTION

 Adoption of an amendment to the Bylaws shall require a two-thirds majority vote cast at the Annual Election and Business meeting.
 Amendments shall become effective immediately upon adoption.